pilcrowonpaper/copenhagen/password-reset.md

 ## Rate limiting

-Rate limiting must be implemented for any endpoint that sends emails.
+Any endpoint that can send emails should have strict rate limiting implemented.
 Use Captchas if necessary.